Anbeeld/ARoAI/docs/analysis.md

 **Barracks** (priority range 2--10):
 - **Consider gate:** requires `standing_army`, budget health >= -1, battalion count < floor OR (spending < target AND expected < excess).
 - **Evaluate:** Each priority level checks battalion count < a progressively higher threshold (`battalion_1` through `battalion_9`).
 Priority starts at 2 (not 1), so production buildings with priority 2 can tie with barracks.
-- **Spending share:** 35% of active income.
-Country-specific spending ceiling multipliers apply before 1870:
+- **Spending share:** 30% of active income (base).
+Country-specific spending ceiling multipliers apply before 1870, multiplying both the excess AND ceiling thresholds (not just the ceiling):
-  - Egypt: 2.5x before 1850, declining from 1.5x to 1.0x by 1870
+   - Egypt: 2.5x before 1850, declining from 2.5x to 1.0x by 1870 (formula: `1.0 + (1870 - year) × 0.075`)
-  - Turkey: 1.5x before 1850, declining from 1.5x to 1.0x by 1870
+   - Turkey: 1.5x before 1850, declining from 1.5x to 1.0x by 1870 (formula: `1.0 + (1870 - year) × 0.025`)
-  - Prussia: 1.5x before 1850, declining from 1.5x to 1.0x by 1870
+   - Prussia: 1.5x before 1850, declining from 1.5x to 1.0x by 1870 (formula: `1.0 + (1870 - year) × 0.025`)
-  These multipliers apply to the spending *threshold* (excess/ceiling), allowing these countries to spend more on military before the AI considers barracks overcapacity.
+   These multipliers allow these countries to tolerate higher military spending before the AI considers barracks/naval base capacity excessive.
 - **Allocation:** 2 aptitude levels: aptitude 1 = states with non-discriminated homelanders (preferred), aptitude 2 = states without.

 **Naval Base** (priority range 2--10):